Wonieee/Quick-Reaction-Tech-Force-Elderly-Care-Smart-Solution_SCDFXIBM/Scenario Videos/README.md

-## This Folder Contains the Scenario Videos & Chat Bot Example
+## This Folder Contains the Scenario Videos